 Engaged users yield the highest ROI.
 Tapping the most out of your first-time visitors is not so easy.
 You have to engage them at the right place and at the right time.
 There are various strategies to hook your users and give them what they want.

 As a marketer, it’s essential to understand all the channels where users interact with your brand.
 Every channel on which a business has its presence, has one thing in common, i.e., to make a business profitable through activities right from acquisition to engagement, and then conversion.

-The goal of your users could be making a purchase, getting to know your products/services, understanding the product usability through case studies, webinars, and more.
+The goal of your users could be making a purchase, getting to know your products/services, and understanding the product usability through case studies, webinars, and more.

-In this article, we’ll focus on different aspects of user engagement.
+In this article, we’ll focus on different aspects of customer engagement.
 By the end of this article, you’ll be able to build your own user engagement plan.
 The topics we would cover below are: